Sign by June 30, 2026 to lock the $500 Tesla Next Million rebate. $2,000 Wattsmart has no current deadline.

 Yes.
 Sign your contract by June 30, 2026 to lock in the $500 Tesla Next Million Rebate, then schedule your install for any date through December 31, 2026.
 We work with your timing — vacation, baby due, kitchen remodel, whatever.

 The $500 Tesla rebate is filed through Tesla’s portal after install — you get a Visa card by email within ~8 weeks.
 The $2,000 Wattsmart rebate is paid by Rocky Mountain Power directly into your enrolled account.
 We file both applications for you.
 The money goes to your account, not BYOP Electric’s.
+Note: Wattsmart’s program rules change June 15, 2026 — enrollments before then lock in the current $2,000.

 Heads up: the federal residential solar tax credit (the 30% ITC) expired December 31, 2025 and is no longer available for new residential installs.
 The current incentives are state and utility-level: $500 from Tesla’s Next Million Rebate plus $2,000 from Rocky Mountain Power’s Wattsmart Battery program.
 Both stack, both go to you — that’s $2,500 off your install.
 If anyone tells you the 30% credit is still on, they’re behind on the news.